Toronto is a city of neighborhoods. Choosing where to stay in Toronto depends on what type of experience you want to have in "The 6ix."

 Toronto has always been one of the most LGBTQ friendly cities on earth and if you want to be in the heart of the village, this is the place to be!

-When turning from Bloor onto Church, there's more color, more people and more fun!
+When turning from Bloor Street onto Church Street, there's more color, more people and more fun!

 The village is a great location as it is sandwiched between Yonge and Dundas and Bloor Yorkville, so it is as central as it gets.

 Pride Toronto - Pride is an annual event happening every June culminating with the gigantic Pride Parade at the end of the month.
 If there is a time to be in the village, this is the month!